News & Updates

-A woman recently shared the following with me.
+A woman on the east coast recently shared the following with me.
 She said that when her dog was diagnosed with SARD her veterinary ophthalmologist insisted there was no known cause or cure and also issued a warning.
 “If you find anything on the internet to the contrary it’s a scam.
 Someone is just trying to make money off you.”

 I’m not sure if the ophthalmologist’s statements would be classified as slander or defamation, but I do know this.
 As a general rule, the ophthalmic veterinary community is withholding information from you.
 And after hearing the comments above, it’s time to address this.

 Here are the facts.

 In 2003 a research paper was presented at the annual meeting of the American College of Veterinary Ophthalmologists.
 This study was conducted in part by the prestigious Department of Endocrinology at the University of Tennessee’s College of Veterinary Medicine.
 The paper demonstrated that 9 out of 10 SARD dogs had elevated levels of adrenal sex hormones.

 In 2007 these findings were substantiated when the American College of Veterinary Ophthalmologists (ACVO) published two additional papers describing elevated levels of adrenal sex hormones in SARD dogs.
 These papers were written and presented at the ACVO meeting by me, Caroline Levin.